jhpyle/docassemble/_docs/scalability.md

 create a new [Auto Scaling Group] called `docassembleAsg`.
 Connect it with `docassembleLc`, the [Launch Configuration] you just created.
 Use a fixed number of instances without scaling policies that respond to [CloudWatch] alarms.
-Set the number of instances to 3.
+Set the desired number of instances to 3.
 Once the [Auto Scaling Group] is saved, [AWS] should start running three [EC2] instances.
 Since you chose an [ECS]-optimized AMI, the instances should automatically register with your [ECS] cluster.

 The next step is to create an [Application Load Balancer].
 The load balancer will accept HTTPS requests from the outside world and forward